You said, we did: Actioning feedback from service user consultations

 05 December 2022

-You may remember the consultation events that we ran back in July, which gave the people who use our service in Manchester the chance to tell us what they liked about the service and what we could improve on.
+In July, we held consultation events as a space for people who use our Manchester service to tell us what they liked about the service and what we could improve on.
 Since then, we’ve been working hard to make these changes happen.

 Watch the video or read below for more info on what has changed!